season0112/quatt_data_analysis/README.md

 #### historical-data
 - Extends on the live-data model with a model to replace the `bottomPlateHeaterEnable` parameter when this is not available.
 - Extends on the live-data model with a model to replace the model when non of the above inputs are available (LTE mode).
-- TBD: place rest of scripts in other repository

 ### refurb issues
 Analysis of CiCs that may have been incorrectly refurbished in the cloud (i.e., data was accidently deleted).